 Multitasking certainly has its benefits and may sometimes be a good approach.
 But multitasking isn’t all that it’s made out to be.

-Single-tasking is about doing things one at a time, and is an under-appreciated way of getting things done.
+Single-tasking is about doing things one at a time and is an under-appreciated way of getting things done.

 Our brains are not designed for multitasking

 Multitasking, on the other hand, acts as a “brain drain that exhausts the mind” and leads to “early mental decline“.

-Multitaskers experience mental decline and decreased sharpness.
-They may also have higher levels of cortisol, a stress hormone which can damage memory in the brain.
+Multitaskers experience mental decline and decreased sharpness, says Chapman.
+They may also have higher levels of cortisol, a stress hormone that can damage memory in the brain.

-Chapman isn’t alone.
 Gary Keller, in his popular book about the power of single-minded focus, identifies multitasking as one of the “six lies between you and success“.

-Chapman explains that our brains actually cannot multitask.
-They are simply not designed for it.
+Chapman explains that our brains, actually, cannot multitask—they are simply not designed for it.
 They cannot “parallel process” as it were.

 In order to multitask, we force our brains to switch between activities repeatedly.
 This causes overload and reduces efficiency.
-When we multitask, our thoughts remain at a shallow level and we end up making more mistakes.
+When we multitask, our thoughts remain at a superficial level and we end up making more mistakes.

 Single-tasking can be challenging

-We are bombarded with distractions in our daily lives.
-Phone calls, emails, messages and social media amongst other things.
+We are bombarded with distractions in our daily lives—phone calls, emails, messages, and social media amongst other things.
 Breaking away from this takes effort.

-There also seems to be a perception that doing more things at a time is better than doing fewer things.
-Especially in the workplace.
+There also seems to be a perception that doing more things at a time is better than doing fewer things, especially in the workplace.

 Have you ever felt this way at a team meeting?
 When the person who talks the most and lists the most tasks, even though the tasks may be trivial, gives the impression that they are the most productive team player?

-It makes us try to do more things rather than fewer things, thinking we’ll be more productive.
-Not realising that the opposite may actually be true.
+It makes us try to do more things rather than fewer things, thinking we’ll be more productive, but not realizing that the opposite may actually be true.

 It’s worth the effort

-In addition to making us smarter, single-tasking is more efficient and productive than multitasking, and leads to better outcomes.
+It’s worth going against perceptions to be better at single-tasking as the benefits can be substantial.
+In addition to making us smarter, single-tasking is more efficient and productive than multitasking and leads to better outcomes.

-Newport explains that deep work will make you better at what you do and provide a true sense of fulfilment.
+Newport explains that deep work will make you better at what you do and provide a true sense of fulfillment.
 He is so convinced of the powers of deep work that he calls it a “superpower“.